-- A26.
+A26.
 Identified or suspected non-compliance with laws and regulation is communicated in the auditor's report when the auditor modifies the opinion in accordance with paragraphs 26-28.
-In certain other circumstances, the auditor may communicate identified or suspected non-compliance in the auditor's report, for example: - When the auditor has other reporting responsibilities, in addition to the auditor's responsibilities under the ISAs (UK), as contemplated by paragraph 43 of ISA (UK) 700 (Revised November 2019); - When the auditor determines that the identified or suspected non-compliance is a key audit matter and accordingly communicates the matter in accordance with ISA (UK) 701,15 unless paragraph 14 of that ISA (UK) applies; or - In exceptional cases when management or those charged with governance do not take the remedial action that the auditor considers appropriate in the circumstances and withdrawal from the engagement is not possible (see
+In certain other circumstances, the auditor may communicate identified or suspected non-compliance in the auditor's report, for example:

+14 ISA (UK) 220 (Revised November 2019), Quality Control for an Audit of Financial Statements.